 "The Health Sciences Center at Stony Brook was conceived as an early and essential step in meeting the need for comprehensive healthcare [in New York State]." — Edmund D. Pellegrino, MD (read more)

-University Hospital under construction in the late 1970s (click on image to enlarge).
+University Hospital under construction in the late 1970s and the formal dedication ceremony in 1981

 The Stony Brook University Department of Surgery was founded in 1974 following the opening of the university's School of Medicine, in 1971, under the visionary leadership of Edmund D. Pellegrino, MD, the first dean of medicine and first vice president of health sciences at Stony Brook (read more).